 As already mentioned, two-piece suits are also an alternative, though they shouldn’t be confused with leather full jacket-pants suits (with a more relaxed fit and designed to be used mainly on the road).
 Two-piece suits are designed for sports road riding, and therefore they’re not as specialized as one-piece suits.
 They’re more comfortable and practical than one-piece suits, especially for riding in an upright posture, but are nevertheless created to always be worn “in full” (the upper part features a shorter cut than a classic leather jacket, so that it’s not suitable to be worn with different pants).
-A good example of a two-piece suit is the Avro suit, also available with the Dainese D-air® system.
+Good examples of two-piece suit are Laguna Seca 5 2pcs and Avro 4 2pcs suit, also available with the Dainese D-air® system.

 Full leather jacket-pants suits, on the other hand, consist of jacket and pants that can be joined with a zipper; the fit, however, is decidedly more relaxed, being designed exclusively for riding on the road, and therefore to feel comfortable in an upright riding posture.
 Moreover, the jacket is designed to be used even without its matching pants.